devkitPro/deko3d/Primer.md

 By default if memory allocation callbacks are not provided, deko3d uses the standard heap (i.e. malloc/free) for dynamic memory allocations.

 `gl_FragCoord` in fragment shaders obeys the device origin mode when it comes to the Y axis and has pixel centers at half-integers, *with GLSL layout qualifiers having absolutely no effect*.
-Please note that regardless of the Origin setting, the clip space Y axis points *up* like in OpenGL.
+Please also note that the origin mode and clip space Y axis orientation can be configured independently of each other.
 Clip space X and Y are both in the range [-1, 1] as well.

 The current GPU tick can be queried without queuing a command buffer with `dkDeviceGetCurrentTimestamp`, and converted back and forth to nanoseconds using `dkNsToTimestamp`/`dkTimestampToNs`.
 See also [counters](#counters).